Frozen Shoulder Surgery and

 Not every frozen shoulder injury requires surgery.

 It's generally understood by doctors and surgeons, that surgery will introduce even more scar tissue into the shoulder joint capsule.
-This added scar tissue will be problematic, requiring intensive physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring intensive PT and conservative treatment options post-surgery.
 If not dealt with properly, your frozen shoulder injury could end up in worse condition than before the surgery!
 This is why surgery is only performed as a last resort.

 Some conservative treatment methods recommended include: